Inversion method for hair growth: myth or miracle? - The Hair Fuel

 Uttanasana – a yoga pose that diverts blood flow to your scalp for hair growth

-The key thing about the inversion method is the direction of blood flow to scalp coupled with the scalp stimulation by the massage.
-Adding oil to the routine can enhance the benefits from it – the improved blood flow absorbs nutrients from the oil – but it isn’t required.
-Especially if using oil every day of the week on your scalp will mean that you’ll need to wash your hair everyday.
+The key aspect of the inversion method is the direction of blood flow to the scalp, combined with the stimulation provided by scalp massage.
+While adding oil to the routine can enhance the benefits—since improved blood flow helps absorb nutrients from the oil—it is not a requirement.
+If using oil every day means you will need to wash your hair daily, it might not be practical.

-Daily hair washing damages your strands – so if you’re doing the inversion method for 1 week – you can skip oil on the days you’re not intending to wash your hair afterwards.
+Daily hair washing can damage your strands, so if you're doing the inversion method for one week, you can skip oil on the days you don't plan to wash your hair afterward.

 Contraindications for using inversion method to grow hair